Product manager Resume Guide + Tips + Example

 Contact details

 Add your contact information to the top of your resume so hiring managers can contact you.
-As our product manager resume sample shows, your contact information must include your full name, city, state and ZIP code, phone number and professional email address.
+As our product manager resume sample shows, your contact information must include your full name, city, state and ZIP code, as well as your phone number and professional email address.
 If you have a LinkedIn profile and professional website, add them last.

 Personal statement